 Cutting calories is an important part of weight loss, but it is not the only consideration to make.

-It is also important to note that counting calories is not necessary for weight management, and,
+- Calorie counting risks: Counting calories is not always necessary for weight management, and,

 If a person cuts too many calories and does not get enough necessary nutrients, they can experience some health problems.